Canada's use of Huawei 5G would hamper its access to U.S. intelligence: U.S. official

 Canada has been caught in the middle of the U.S.-China dispute over Huawei since Canadian police arrested Huawei’s chief financial officer on a U.S. warrant in December, a move condemned by China.

-China subsequently picked up two Canadian men, Michael Spavor and Michael Kovrig, and charged them with spying.
+Beijing subsequently picked up two Canadian men in China, Michael Spavor and Michael Kovrig, and charged them with spying.
 They are still being held.

 The detention of the two men as “leverage ... shouldn’t be allowed to stand,” O’Brien said.